namanvashistha/limedb/README.md

 ## LimeDB

 **LimeDB** is a **highly-scalable distributed key-value store**.

+It operates in a peer-to-peer architecture where any node can act as both coordinator and storage, eliminating single points of failure.

 Keys are consistently hashed across multiple nodes using virtual node topology for optimal load distribution and minimal data movement during cluster changes.

 Built as a hands-on learning platform for distributed systems fundamentals, LimeDB currently implements peer-to-peer routing and complete hash ring topology.
 Planned features include automatic failover, gossip protocol, consensus protocols, dynamic rebalancing, and evolution from PostgreSQL persistence toward custom LSM tree storage engines.